 Jun 29, 2017 8:02:00 AM / by Barry Angell

-(Updated: This article was updated September 15th, 2017 to reflect the terminology changes.
-Please also note that Microsoft has extended support for versions 1511, 1607, 1703, and 1709 for an additional 6 months for all enterprise and educational customers.)
+(Updated: This article was updated in March 2018 to reflect the latest changes.
+Please also note that Microsoft has extended support for versions 1511, 1607, 1703, and 1709 for an additional 6 months for all enterprise and educational customers.
+Click here for an extensive overview of all Windows 10 Servicing related topics!)

 You probably heard about the malware attack WannaCry 2 just a few weeks ago that held 200,000 computers in more than 150 countries, including devices at the Britain’s National Health Service, at ransom.
 The thing is, this attack was entirely preventable — and I am not speaking about the NSA or WikiLeaks.
 Microsoft issued a fix for this vulnerability days before it spread like wildfire.